impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 		- There is indeed a long list of works that have already tackled the calculation of these lowerbounds from the results of membership inference attacks (MIAs).
 For example, from Zanella-Béguelin et al.[1]:
 		       $$\hat{\varepsilon}_{-}=\max \left\{\log \frac{1-\delta-\mathrm{FPR}}{\mathrm{FNR}}, \log \frac{1-\delta-\mathrm{FNR}}{\mathrm{FPR}}\right\}$$
 		  where FPR and FNR (1-TPR) of MIAs are estimated using a Monte Carlo approach.
 			- These empirical quantities can be calculated for MIAs against any training algorithm—even non-DP ones that have no theoreitical privacy accounting for $\varepsilon$.
 Therefore, there is no inherent benefit in going through the proxy of $\varepsilon$ lowerbounds to present MIA attack socres.
-In fact, new work [2] shows that privacy risks and mitigations can be formalized directly within a privacy-attack success framing.
+In fact, new work [2] shows that privacy risks and mitigations can be formalized directly within a privacy-attack framing.
 			- ==TODO== Add new results if need be.

 			  [1] Zanella-Béguelin, Santiago, Lukas Wutschitz, Shruti Tople, Ahmed Salem, Victor Rühle, Andrew Paverd, Mohammad Naseri, and Boris Köpf.
 2022.
 Bayesian Estimation of Differential Privacy. arXiv:2206.05199. arXiv. https://doi.org/10.48550/arXiv.2206.05199.